What does an Indigenous Centre for Excellence mean?

 We accomplish our mission through our four areas of expertise:

-- Healthcare: Providing quality, holistic, culturally relevant health services to First Nations, Inuit and Métis communities of Ottawa.
+- Healthcare: Providing quality, holistic, culturally-relevant health services to Ottawa’s First Nation, Métis, and Inuit population;

-- Education & Advocacy: Promoting community-building through education and advocacy.
+- Education & Advocacy: Promoting community-building through education and advocacy; and

-- Service Excellence: Serving as a Centre for Excellence for Indigenous Healthcare.
+- Service Excellence: Serving as a Centre for Excellence for urban Indigenous health.

 Our Strategic Directions

-In April 2019, Wabano set its strategic priorities for the next three years, with the overarching goal of improving the all-around health and well-being of Indigenous people in Ottawa.
-The four priorities that we identified were:
+In April 2022, Wabano set its strategic priorities for the next three years.
+The three priorities that we identified were:

 - Make Wabano an Indigenous employer of choice by hiring qualified employees and retaining them through a positive workplace culture.